-We all know that to create a shadow you simply put something in front of a light.
-That’s all you’re doing with Rembrandt lighting in portrait photography.
-You’re putting a nose in front of the light to create a shadow.
-Then moving the light to adjust the shadow, or moving your subject if you use natural light.
+We all know that to create a shadow – you simply put something in front of a light.
+That’s all you need to do to create Rembrandt lighting in portrait photography.
+You put a nose in front of the light to create a shadow.
+Then move the light to adjust the shadow for the right look, or move your subject if you use natural light.

-But let’s back up a bit before we get into the details of Rembrandt lighting and how to use it in portrait photography.
+But let’s back up a bit before we get into the details of how to use Rembrandt lighting in portrait photography.

 What is Rembrandt lighting?